40 Christmas living room decor ideas to transform your home for the festive season

 1. Opt for sophisticated neutrals

-When it comes to Christmas tree ideas, choose a frosted fella and add decorations of icy pinks and muted golds nestled among lengths of warm white fairy lights.
+When it comes to Christmas tree ideas, add decorations of icy pinks and muted golds nestled among lengths of warm white fairy lights.

-Christmas tree with red baubles in white living room
+Christmas tree with colourful baubles in living room with coloured sofas

 One of the many wonderful things about decorating for Christmas is that there really is a theme for everyone.
 Some people love to go all-out, while others prefer a slightly more subtle approach.
 The majority of us are probably somewhere in the middle, and there are so many ways to go middle of the road without sacrificing on style.